SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

       `RBENV_COMMAND_PATH=/Users/shot/.rbenv/versions/2.2.3/bin/rails`

-4. Rbenv then runs rbenv hooks.
-We will see the details of this later.

 5. It then trims the last part of `RBENV_COMMAND_PATH` to the find the value of `RBENV_BIN_PATH`.
 This path is then prepended to the $PATH environment variable.

       `RBENV_BIN_PATH=/Users/shot/.rbenv/versions/2.2.3/bin`